lzaugg/docker-flink-jobmanager/README.md

 **IMPORTANT**:

-- this build definition is a moving part as long as missing features are a no go for production use
+- **this build definition is a moving part as long as missing features are a no go for production use**

-- there's no support for Hadoop/YARN yet (out of the box).
+- there's no support for Hadoop/YARN
-- this README reflects the latest version (check for `-latest` prefix in docker image tags).
+- this README reflects the latest version (check for `-latest` prefix in docker image tags)
-- not tested yet:
-  - HA mode with zookeeper (should work by tweaking settings via FLINK_CONF)
-  - shared/distributed filesystem as state backend (via host or other docker container)
+- Only S3 shared/distributed filesystem is supported as state backend (hdfs should work also, but some libs will be missing I guess)
+- HA mode with zookeeper and S3 as jobmanager state backend should work

 Quick Start
 -------------

 ### Example

 Example where the hostname of the JobManagers ist set to 192.168.99.100 (reachable from external system).

 **JobManager**

 ```
 $ docker run -e FLINK_ADVERTISED_HOST_NAME=192.168.99.100 -p 6123:6123 -p 6124:6124 -p 8081:8081 lzaugg/flink-jobmanager:1.1.1_akka-2.4.9-latest
 ```

 **TaskManager**

 ```
 $ docker run -e FLINK_JOBMANAGER_HOST_NAME=192.168.99.100 lzaugg/flink-taskmanager:1.1.1_akka-2.4.9-latest
 ```

 ### Docker Volumes

 The container exposes 3 volumes:

 - `/flink/logs`: logging